 A page on NASA’s website is at the center of the attention of flat-Earth followers.
 It is a page created by Fred ‘Mr. Eclipse’ Espenak, explaining the Saros cycle.
-Here’s the first paragraph from the page:
+The first paragraph from the page:

 The periodicity and recurrence of eclipses is governed by the Saros cycle, a period of approximately 6,585.3 days (18 years 11 days 8 hours).
 It was known to the Chaldeans as a period when lunar eclipses seem to repeat themselves, but the cycle is applicable to solar eclipses as well.

-The cycle of lunar eclipses was certainly known by the Chaldeans.
+The Chaldeans certainly knew the cycle of lunar eclipses.
 But it was Edmund Halley in 1691 who first named the cycle ‘Saros’.
-And the numbering system used in Saros series was introduced by G. van den Bergh, in 1887.
+And the numbering system used in the Saros series was introduced by G. van den Bergh, in 1887.

-So, if not using Saros cycle, how did they predict eclipses?
-Saros cycle certainly can still be used to roughly predict future eclipses.
-But, today we can also predict the occurrence of eclipses in sub second resolution.
+The Saros cycle can be used to roughly predict future eclipses.
+However, today, we can also predict the occurrence of eclipses in sub-second resolution.
 We can also predict the exact path and location where a solar eclipse will occur.
 Even the terrain of the Moon and Earth are accounted for.
-Phenomenon like Baily’s Bead and the shape of Corona can also be predicted in advance.
-Obviously, these facts can never be known from the eclipse cycle alone.
+Related phenomena like Baily’s Bead and the shape of Corona can also be predicted in advance.
+These facts can never be known from the eclipse cycle alone.

-These days, we use the Saros cycle unlike how we use the unit of time ‘year’.
+We use the Saros cycle not unlike how we use the unit of time ‘year.’
 One year is the time the Earth takes to travel once around the Sun.
 Each year is sequentially numbered to make it easier for us to reference a specific year.
-Let’s not forget that the system is a technology brought to us by the ancient Romans, a technology that we happily still use today.
+Let’s not forget that the system is a technology brought to us by the ancient Romans, a technology that we still happily use today.